banked/banked-android-sdk/README.md

 ## Usage (Kotlin)

 The Checkout SDK uses dynamic fragments to handle the checkout flow.
-The SDK requires a FrameLayout element in the Activity or Fragment view you want to embed the Checkout flow ib.
+The SDK requires a FrameLayout element in the Activity or Fragment view you want to embed the Checkout flow in.
 The id should be `main_container`.

 1) Add the FrameLayout to your view